-There are a few very low key restaurants/snacks on the main island and a few food shops.
+There are a few very low-key restaurants/snacks on the main island and a few food shops.
 Opening hours are strange so inquire locally.
-All pensions/hotels should offer half board for an extra charge (breakfast and dinner).
+All pensions/hotels should offer half-board for an extra charge (breakfast and dinner).

 What To Buy In Tahaa?

 Vanilla, vanilla, vanilla!
 They don’t call this place ‘the Vanilla Island’ for nothing.
 Don’t expect it to be cheap, not even if you buy directly from the farmer.
 Prices are determined on an annual basis by all the growers and they are usually quite high.
 For about 4 sticks of vanilla, expect to pay 1,500F and up.
 You will have no problem bringing vanilla through customs, just be sure to declare.
 This makes a great gift for anyone who likes to bake.
-Local Tip: once opened, keep the vanilla in an upright position, in room temperature and with a few drops of rum at the bottom of a sealed glass container.
-There are also quite a few black pearl farms in Tahaa but I always recommend to do your pearl shopping in Tahiti.
+Local Tip: once opened, keep the vanilla in an upright position, at room temperature, and with a few drops of rum at the bottom of a sealed glass container.
+There are also quite a few black pearl farms in Tahaa but I always recommend doing your pearl shopping in Tahiti.

 Things To Do & Places To See In Tahaa

 Check out this 5 days in Raiatea and Tahaa sample itinerary to see how to divide your days on the islands